 — Kevin Plumb, Premier League Director of Legal Services, speaking after the conviction of Mr. O’Reilly (Quote via City of London Police).

 Whether the courts could eventually prosecute end-users is unclear.
 There doesn’t seem to be much chance of it happening at the moment, but things can change quickly.
-It would be wise to heed the advice of Lord Toby Harris, the Chair of National Trading Standards in the U.K.:
+It would be wise to heed the advice of Lord Toby Harris.
+He is the Chair of National Trading Standards in the UK: